• Skip to primary navigation

 Gluten-Free Cinnamon Rolls

-Get ready to make the best gluten-free cinnamon rolls you've ever had.
-They are sweet, gooey and taste great warm or cold.
-Make sure you use Lorraine's Sweet Dough mix as mentioned in this post.
+Get ready to make the best gluten-free cinnamon rolls of your life.
+These rolls are sweet, gooey and taste great warm or cold.
+Make sure you use Hand + Heart Gluten-Free Sweet Dough Mix (formerly Lorraine's Gluten Free) as mentioned in this post.
 You CANNOT use an all-purpose or 1-to-1 GF flour in this recipe.

 Print Pin Rate